Owning gives you stability, but renting offers flexibility

 It’s important to compare the cost of renting versus owning in the place where you plan to live.
 According to a report from Trulia, renting was less expensive in 98 out of 100 cities with a large population of residents 65 and older.
-It’s worth noting that in the South, ownership is typically less expensive than renting.
+It’s worth noting that in the South, owning is typically less expensive than renting.

 Freeing Up Investment Capital

 Some retirees rent a home in an area where ownership costs are prohibitive and buy property elsewhere, renting it out as an income-producing investment.
-With proper planning and careful shopping this arrangement can give you the best of both worlds.
+With proper planning and careful shopping, this arrangement can give you the best of both worlds.